pablomoreno555/robotics-project-ros/README.md

 These are case-sensitive commands.

-In order to launch the program, we execute the 'roslaunch' command in the terminal, as follows: roslaunch first_pkg first.launch
+In order to launch the program, we execute the command 'roslaunch' in the terminal as follows:

+`roslaunch first_pkg first.launch`